bar1212/qb-fakeplate/README.md

 	},
 `

-For QBCore Invnetory
+For QBCore Invnetory -
 `
 ['fakeplate'] 					 = {['name'] = 'fakeplate', 		  	  		['label'] = 'Fake Plate',		 		['weight'] = 250, 		['type'] = 'item', 		['image'] = 'fakeplate.png', 			['unique'] = true, 		['useable'] = true, 	['shouldClose'] = true,	   ['combinable'] = nil,   ['description'] = 'With this fake plate, you won\'t be wanted.'},
 `

-📁 Installation
+📁 Installation:

 Add the fakeplate item to your inventory system (ox or QBCore).
 Place the script in your server resources folder.
 Add ensure fakeplateflipper to your server.cfg.
 Configure the script to your liking in config.lua.

-📝 Notes
+📝 Notes:

 Players must have the fakeplate item to install the flipper.
 The script stores both real and fake plates and switches between them seamlessly.
 Works on any vehicle the player owns or is inside (depending on your framework setup).